johnchase/demo-api/README.md

 #### framework:
 I used FastAPI to build this API.
 The decision to use FastAPI is purely due to preference.
 Python is my most proficient language, and I am very familiar with FastAPI.
 I have used Django and Flask, and although they would be good alternatives I prefer FastAPI

 This API is based on [code](https://github.com/johnchase/fastapi-factory) I wrote previously.
 I found I was frequently making APIs and FastAPI does not generate a default project structure in the way that something like Django does.
 The template repository I made was intended to be a paired down version of the [template](https://github.com/tiangolo/full-stack-fastapi-postgresql) that FastAPI provides.
-Although I used this template all of the work here is my own and was generated specifically for this exercise.
+Although I used this template all of the work here (including the template) is my own and was generated specifically for this exercise.

 ### Expectations
 Prior to building the API I like to set code standards.
 These are personal preference and by no means the only or best way to manage code quality.